 We can’t let men completely off the hook.
 Our hormones don’t stay constant throughout the month.
-Check out this article to find out more about how our monthly hormone fluctuations effect how we feel during a cold or virus.
 During the premenstrual week, our estrogen levels drop fast, leading to lower energy, poor sleep, irritability, and an achy body.
 Those symptoms do not bode well for anyone around us when you add a cold or flu on top.
 While few studies have been performed looking at immunity during different stages of your monthly cycle, if estrogen provides protection, then we can speculate that we might lose that buffer when our estrogen levels drop.

 For both men and women, the best way to fight a virus is prevention.
 Be sure to wash your hands frequently, eat a healthy balanced diet, stay hydrated, and get enough sleep each night.